 Does the creative combination of dance, music, lighting and costumes seem eerily familiar?
 Impression West Lake’s director is Zhang Yimou.
 The same Mr. Zhang who directed the opening and closing ceremonies at the 2008 Olympics in Beijing.

-Alan and I attended Impression West Lake while on a small group luxury tour with Brown & Keene Travel.
+Alan and I attended Impression West Lake while on a small group luxury tour.
 Our group enjoyed dinner at the Shangri-La Hotel before walking a few blocks to the performance area.
 Although most of the audience sat in the outdoor amphitheater, our seats were in an enclosed tea house, which offered warmth on a chilly March night.

 The dark setting made photography difficult, especially without a tripod, which is why I think that this photo from Alan is amazing.
 Don’t you agree?
 As you view the photo imagine sticks slapping vigorously into the water to a strident drumbeat.

 Have you seen Impression West Lake?
 Were you as impressed as Alan and me?
 It’s a performance that we’ll never forget.
 Join the conversation at the My Itchy Travel Feet page on Facebook or send us an email.